LeeMorinUCF/QMB3311S22/demo_06_PP_Ch_08_Lists/README.md

 Darwin

 ```
-Methods are similar to functions but are related to a cetain data type.
+Methods are similar to functions but are related to a certain data type.
-We will loop back to them in Chapter 7.
+We will loop back to those in Chapter 7.

 ## Operations on Lists